Vika1990Z/Vika1990Z.github.io/ventus/content/identity-management/_index.md

 +++
 ### Chapter 2
 # Identity management
-Here are guides for all Ventus Cloud products, services, and tools.
+Here are guides for managing members of organizations and projects.

 {{% children style="h4" depth="1" %}}